 This button pauses the addition and scrolling of new messages in the window.
 This is only for the Job logs window.
-The messages are still logged to their respective files on the server.
+The messages are still logged to their respective files

 This button copies the messages selected in the Job logs window to the Windows clipboard.